allegro/allegro.tech/_posts/2015-07-16-spark-kafka-integration.md

 We hope that this post will be helpful for others looking for a better way to integrate Spark Streaming and Apache Kafka.
-While this article refers to Kafka, the approach could be easily adapted to other cases where a limited number of instances of 'heavy', non-serializable objects should be created.
+While this article refers to Kafka, the approach could be easily adapted to other cases where a limited number of instances of &ldquo;heavy&rdquo;, non-serializable objects should be created.